metacademy/metacademy-application/README.md

 Metacademy's Source
 ==============

-This source is licenses under GPLv3, see LICENSE.txt (note: metacademy's content is CC BY SA 3.0).
+This source is licensed under GPLv3, see LICENSE.txt (note: metacademy's content is CC BY SA 3.0).

 ## Installation

 Current installation instructions for *nix and OSX (6 Oct 2013), all commands are executed from the terminal

+### Preliminary requirements

+1. Currently, the only preliminary requirement is [pip](http://www.pip-installer.org/en/latest/); here are [pip's installation instructions](http://www.pip-installer.org/en/latest/installing.html)

 ### Setting up a virtual environment
 We recommend using a virtual environment if you will be developing for the metacademy application, this way, metacademy won't conflict with your system libraries

-1. install virtualenv `pip install virtualenv` (you may need to instead run `sudo pip install virtualenv` or `[sudo] easy_install install virtualenv`)
+1. install virtualenv `pip install virtualenv` (you may need to instead run `sudo pip install virtualenv`)
 1. create a top-level metacademy directory in a desired location, e.g. `mkdir -p ~/MyProjects/metacademy`
 1. go to the top-level metacademy directory `cd ~/MyProjects/metacademy`
 1. initialize a virtual environment in this directory

         virtualenv --no-site-packages .